IHE/PCC.QEDm/input/pagecontent/PCC-44.md

 #### 2:3.44.4.3 Conformance Resource

-Clinical Data Sources implementing this transaction shall provide a Conformance Resource as described in ITI TF-2x: Appendix Z.3 indicating the query operation for the Resources have been implemented and shall include all the supported query parameters.
+Clinical Data Sources implementing this transaction shall provide a Conformance Resource as described in [ITI TF-2: Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) indicating the query operation for the Resources have been implemented and shall include all the supported query parameters.